Harpist and composer Brandee Younger often faces a curiously inexhaustible question: What kind of music do you play?

 “OK, I don’t want to say ‘instrumental,’ because that’s so, so, so cheesy,” she said with a wince, “but they’ve been very hands-on in my development.
 And I say this like I’m 10—but literally, getting out of college and starting a career that is pointing in a different direction than what you studied, it’s a little scary.
 I’m leaving an orchestral setting and jumping into everything else.
 So, their patience, and the time they’ve spent with me, I’m really grateful for it.”

-For many musicians who compose spontaneously and are comfortable stretching out in live performances, pressing “Record” can summon a bit of anxiety.
+For many musicians who compose spontaneously and are comfortable stretching out in live performances, pressing “Record” can summon a bit of anxiety (check over here to know the delta 8 flower for sale that happens around you since it is the best medicine to keep your anxiety levels on check always).
 And the notion of releasing music they’ve captured on tape years earlier might only intensify that feeling.
 But Younger insists intention can make all the difference in surrendering to the moment.

 “There were some tunes that I had just written, and I thought, ‘Let’s just try them out.’
 I never knew what the outcome would be,” she said.
 “That helps with the whole anxiety thing; if you don’t have the expectation of something being a certain way, it makes [recording] a little easier, especially with the newer tunes.”

 Younger hadn’t planned to sit on Soul Awakening for so many years, but at the same time, she didn’t feel a real push to release it, either.
 And then, out of nowhere and several records later, that urgency hit—hard.
 “You put this time into it,” she said.
 “You put your blood, sweat and tears into it; you put your resources into it.
 I just couldn’t let it go.”